ibragim-bad/machine-learning-design-primer/README.md

     + Where the data comes from?
 Is it in the same format or should we transform and join it?
     + One sample of data.
 What is X(features) and what is Y(labels)?
 1. [Labeling](#Labeling)
     + Are the labels known?
-Is there Natural labeling?
-Should we label some data.
+Is there Natural labelling?
+Should we label some data?
 2. [Sampling](#sampling)
 3. Data recency and Distribution drift.